andyhansen/blog/_posts/2025/2025-05-21-coaching-questions.md

 ## Coaching questions

 There are dozens of lists of coaching questions out there, so if these don’t cover what you are looking for then feel free to dig around a bit more.
-However, having a small list on your mind when you are starting out helps you from getting overwhelmed with too many options.
+However, having a small list on your mind when starting out helps to avoid getting overwhelmed with too many options.
 Find the ones that work for you and make a shortlist for yourself somewhere that’s easy to reference.

 **How are you?** Open the conversation without making it too specific to what you have in mind.